 Given that the different species of gulls can’t tell each other apart, it’s not surprising that humans sometimes have a hard time with this too.
 However, if you see a gull nesting on the Central Coast, the chances are good that it's a Western Gull.

 Western gulls are opportunists, both in their feeding baits and their nesting behavior.
 Western gulls typically build their nests on the same sea cliffs and man-made structures as do Brandt's and pelagic cormorants.
 However, western gulls are not exactly what you'd call good neighbors.
-In fact, the adult gulls keep a sharp eye on the nests of their neighbors, and will rapidly descend to eat cormorant eggs or chicks if the parents relax their guard for even a few seconds.
+In fact, the adult gulls keep a sharp eye on the nests of their neighbors, and will rapidly descend to eat cormorant eggs or chicks if the parents relax their guard for even a few seconds (Personal observation).

 If you walk along West Cliff Drive in Santa Cruz during April, at some point you are likely hear high-pitched whistling cries, as small birds with stubby wings fly out across the nearshore waters.
 These are pigeon guillemots (Cepphus columba).
 If you scan the kelp beds, you may be lucky enough to see pairs of guillemots courting.